 -Secure while being easy to set up

--Can be restored with backup phrase
+-Can be restored with a backup phrase

 -Safety level is not reduced by making transactions (compared to paper wallets, which should be discarded after one transaction for maximum safety)